Many are the plans in a person’s heart,

 is to bring God glory by being part of a church planting movement which will transform North London and beyond.

 It can feel proud and even a bit silly, to make bold plans - God’s in charge, after all, and he doesn’t need us to get in the way.
 And the last two years have told us to make all our plans lightly.

-But he encourages us to make those plans, provided we do so humbly, obediently, and open to his guidance.
+But God encourages us to make plans, provided we do so humbly, obediently, and open to his guidance.
 Humbly, because the plans are about his kingdom and not ours, obediently, because our sin can easily derail the best of intentions, and open to his guidance because he already knows every inch of the way, where we often only know the next step - if that!

 We want to be Worshipping People - we value loving God with all our hearts, souls, minds and strength...